D13GO-FG/DevOps/capstone_project/README.md

 ## Done!!!!

-- In the root of this project you'll find .github with [main.yml](/.github/workflows/main.yml) in workflows.
+- In the root of this project, you'll find a `.github` folder with a [main.yml](/.github/workflows/main.yml) file in the workflows directory.
-  - Trigger both push and pull request
+  - It triggers both push and pull request events.
-  - Envirenment variables for docker username, password and repo name
+  - It sets environment variables for Docker username, password, and repo name.
-  - Default work directory pointer to run all commands in right directory where is hello-world
+  - The default working directory points to the hello-world directory to run all commands in the right directory.
   - Steps:
-    - Run ubuntu latest
+    - Run Ubuntu latest.
-    - Install dependencies
+    - Install dependencies.
-    - Save version to create repository versibles in docker hub
+    - Save the version to create repository versionable in Docker Hub.
-    - Run test
+    - Run tests.
-    - If test pass
+    - If tests pass:
-      - Login Docker Hub
+      - Login to Docker Hub.
-      - Build Docker Image
+      - Build Docker Image.
-      - Push to Docker Hub
+      - Push to Docker Hub.
-- Finally you can get lastest image version in https://hub.docker.com/r/ldiegoflores/devops_itj/tags
+- Finally, you can get the latest image version at: https://hub.docker.com/r/ldiegoflores/devops_itj/tags

 ---